santiago-bassett/Alienvault-Demo_scripts/README.md

-##Sripts to inject demo data and traffic
+##Makes an AV install a demo box for fun and potential profit

-This will make AV do demo stuff.
+demo. demo.
 Dance!
 - Author: PacketInspector ([@pkt_inspector](https://twitter.com/pkt_inspector))
 This will add named assets with properties, logged in users, netflow, vulnerability scan, and more....